 - For high-intensity femtosecond pulses, the spectral broadening can be performed in a gas-filled hollow fiber or capillary .
 Most of the optical power propagates in the gas, where self-phase modulation occurs.
 (The regime with ionization of the gas is avoided by staying at sufficiently low intensities.)
 Subsequent dispersive compression can be done, e.g., with double-chirped mirrors or some other kind of dispersive mirrors.
 This method is suitable e.g. for compressing 20-fs pulses with millijoule energies down to a few femtoseconds.

 - After spectral broadening with a nonlinearity as described above, pulses can also be shorted by sending them through a suitable bandpass filter (and no dispersive element), if the filter bandwidth is well below the pulse bandwidth .
 That kind of compression is of course associated with a substantial loss of pulse energy.

-- In higher-order soliton compression [5, 37], a pulse with an energy far above the fundamental soliton energy is injected into a fiber with anomalous dispersion.
+- In higher-order soliton compression [5, 40], a pulse with an energy far above the fundamental soliton energy is injected into a fiber with anomalous dispersion.
 After a certain propagation distance, a strongly compressed pulse can be obtained, but the choice of propagation distance can be critical.
 The pulse energy can be roughly one to two orders of magnitude above that of a fundamental soliton.

 - In adiabatic soliton compression [10, 12], a soliton pulse is compressed during propagation in a fiber the anomalous dispersion of which becomes weaker and weaker along the propagation direction.
 Alternatively, the pulse energy can be increased by amplification in a doped fiber with constant dispersion properties.
 The pulse energy is fairly limited due to the small soliton pulse energies of typical fibers.